kyma-project/test-infra/development/tools/cmd/certbotauthenticator/README.md

 ### Environment variables

-In manual mode, certbot passes these data as environment variables when calling external tools for authentication and clean-up.
+In manual mode, certbot passes this data as environment variables when calling external tools for authentication and clean-up.

 - **CERTBOT_VALIDATION** - validation token, expected by Let's Enrypt as a record value.
 - **CERTBOT_DOMAIN** - domain name against which Let's Encrypt will execute validation.